Katee/lights/Readme.md

 Lights
 ======

-Weekend project to contol rgb strip lighting with a computer/Raspberry pi and Arduino.
+Weekend project to control RGB strip lighting with a Raspberry Pi (or any computer) and an Arduino.

 Uses an Arduino as a standalone controller for strip lighting.
-Also includes nodejs application to display a web interface that comunicate with the Arduino over serial.
+Also includes Nodejs application to display a web interface that communicates with the Arduino over serial.
+This means you can control the lighting from anything with a web browser.